Completed project

 Empowerment of women and girls progresses rapidly in the Great Lakes region

-schools rehabilitated and equipped to meet the needs of girls and teenagers, including the creation of safe spaces for them
+schools rehabilitated and equipped to meet the needs of girls and adolescents, including through the creation of safe spaces

 of parents are aware that marriage and early pregnancy are obstacles to education (compared to 58% at the start of the project)